|

 Hi,

-With all the recent news about the Montcalm Animal Shelter, I thought I should send an update on Macie.
-I remember that Cheryl rescued Macie from Montcalm in August, and I adopted her soon after.
+the Montcalm Animal Shelter, I thought I should send an update on Macie.
+I

 You may recall that I had lost my beloved eight-year-old Aussie Lab to a spinal stroke in April, and Macie had lost her beloved owner/Mom in the summer.
 I decided that although neither of us could replace the one that was gone, we would be good for one another.
 And I thought Macie would be great for Mattie, our little Daisy dog who was heartbroken without her big sister.